ninnion/Sentiment-Analysis/README.md

    Through these functions the rules on what tweets to pull can be influenced as well as the live stream being started.

-2. Analysis of the collected tweets and allocation of a sentiment score between -1.00 (strong negative sentiment) and 1.00 (strong positive sentiment).
+<li>Analysis of the collected tweets and allocation of a sentiment score between -1.00 (strong negative sentiment) and 1.00 (strong positive sentiment).</li>

    - With the help of the [Vader lexicon](https://github.com/cjhutto/vaderSentiment), which is additionally updated with manually classified financial terms from the Loughran-McDonald sentiment [word list](https://sraf.nd.edu/textual-analysis/resources/#Master%20Dictionary), the streamed tweets are being analyzed.